GoogleCloudPlatform/cloud-builders-community/README.md

   - packer.json
 ```

 Examples of use are included in each tool's `examples` directory.
+[View a complete `packer` example](https://github.com/GoogleCloudPlatform/cloud-builders-community/tree/master/packer/examples/gce).

 ## Contributing